Mayanne Mak: 2018-present: Breakthrough and gaining recognition

 In 2018, Mak won the Most Improved Female Artiste award at the 2017 TVB Anniversary Awards.
 She is the first recipient of this category who mainly appeared as a presenter.
 In 2020, Mak guest starred in the crime drama Line Walker: Bull Fight as the undercover agent Chu Sin, in which she garnered praise from netizens and earned her first nomination for the Best Supporting Actress award at the 2020 TVB Anniversary Awards.
 She was placed among the top 5 nominees for the same category with her role in the 2021 comedy drama AI Romantic.
+She was also nominated for Best Female Role, Best Supporting Actress awards and Best Female Host at the 2022 TVB Anniversary Awards.

+At the 2023 TVB Anniversary Awards, she was officially recognized as a Golden MC by winning Best Master of Ceremonies Awards.